saffre-rumma/www/stories/jobs/thesis.rst

 - Business administration (Betriebswirtschaft / Gestion d'entreprise)
 - Analyst/Programmer (Anwendungsentwickler / Analyste-Programmeur)

-The candidate will choose to focus on one or several of the following topics.

-- The challenges of providing high quality support to end users of specialized software applications.

-- Advantages and challenges of developing a customized database application

-- Managing a non-profit association that sells professional support for Free Open Source Software

-- Strategic advantages and challenges of Open Source Software in a professional context
+**Suggested topics**

+- Providing professional end-user support for customized business applications developed using the Lino framework

-- Using software tools for project management and time tracking
+- Using Open Source Software tools for project management and time tracking

+- Advantages and challenges of a customized business application

-- Developing a customized database application (analysis, code, deployment, quality control, documentation, maintenance)
+- Developing a customized business application using the Lino framework.
+  Analysis, code, deployment, quality control, documentation, maintenance.

-- Authoring technical documentation about a Lino application

-- Using the Sphinx documentation system as a tool for writing a thesis.
+- Authoring documentation about a Lino application using the Sphinx documentation system

+- Strategic advantages and challenges of Open Source Software for customized business applications

-- Comparing the Lino framework to other frameworks.
+- Advantages and challenges of the Lino framework compared to similar frameworks

+- Founding a sustainable non-profit association that sells professional support for Free Open Source Software

 **Requirements**

+During the internship the author will work locally in several different organizations in `Eupen <https://en.wikipedia.org/wiki/Eupen>`__.
+The customers will ask the author to sign a confidentiality agreement.

 - You speak both German and English
-- You live near `Eupen <https://en.wikipedia.org/wiki/Eupen>`__
+- You live near Eupen
 - You love working with computer software and its users
 - You have your own notebook computer and Internet connection
 - You have read about the `Lino framework <http://www.lino-framework.org>`__